school-of-data/GIS-curriculum/kenya/module8/module8.md

 3. total number of public buildings (schools, kindergartens, hospitals , town halls etc.) for each grid cell

 To count the total number of public buildings in the 10X10 unit, we will use the schools_cleaned.
 First, we run **Vector ‣ Analysis Tools ‣ List unique values..** and decide which building we consider public.
-We will select from our vector point data layer (schools_cleaned) the following features: `"fclass" = 'town_hall' or "fclass" = 'kindergarten' or "fclass" = 'hospital' or "fclass" = 'doctors' or "fclass" = 'fire_station' or "fclass" = 'community_centre' or "fclass" = 'stadium' or "fclass" = 'museum' or "amenity" = 'school' or "fclass" = 'theatre'.` Similarly, you can just type `"fclass" in ('town_hall', 'kindegarten', 'hospital', 'doctors', 'fire_station', 'community_centre', 'stadium', 'museum', 'school', 'theatre')`.
-Your selection should have 75 features in total.
+We will select from our vector point data layer (schools_cleaned) the following features: `"addr_stree" = 'Evans Street' or "addr_stree" = 'Tweety Street' .` Similarly, you can just type `"addr_stree" in ('Evans Street', 'Tweety Street')`.
+Your selection should have 2 features in total.

 ![Selecting schools](media/fig840_a.png "Selecting public schools")

-Figure 8.40a - Selecting schools
+Figure 8.40a - Selecting schools located along the two streets above

 ![Selected schools](media/fig840_b.png "Selected schools")